nitinmidha/docker-swarm-mode-test/README.md

   3. **It will remove overlay network with name "test-overlay-network", if any.**

 ## Instructions to set up
+  1. Clone this repo on a local machine.
+Local machine should not be part of test cluster.
-  1. Setup SSH (skip this step, if ssh key authentication is already set up.)
+  2. Setup SSH (skip this step, if ssh key authentication is already set up.)
     1. ssh-keygen on your local machine
     2. Copy your ssh public key on test servers by using ssh-copy-id
     ```